 A collar, in specific terms, is:

-The most important part of a collar strategy is the long stock.
-Similar to hedging and income strategies, the stock is the “dominant” part of the investment.
-The stock’s market price determines the overall return for the investor and whether or not the options will be exercised.
+The key position in a collar is the long stock.
+The stock is the “dominant” part of the strategy: the stock’s market price drives the overall result and determines whether either option will be exercised.

 Short 1 ABC Jan 45 call @ $3